tlagaly/lawnsync-app/memory-bank/progress.md

 [2025-05-07 22:00:00] - Finished implementation of comprehensive offline-first architecture
-[2025-05-08 00:00:00] - Completed local MVP with all planned features and functionality [2025-05-08 00:28:00] - Implemented multi-environment Firebase infrastructure for production deployment
+[2025-05-08 00:00:00] - Completed local MVP with all planned features and functionality [2025-05-08 00:28:00] - Implemented multi-environment Firebase infrastructure for production deployment [2025-05-08 12:10:00] - Implemented Firebase Authentication with email verification workflow, enhanced security rules for Firestore and Storage, and proper documentation for production environments